-Foxtail fern grows outdoors in U.S. Department of Agriculture plant hardiness zones 9 through 11, growing in full sun to light shade.
-Dappled sunlight is best.
+Foxtail fern grows outdoors as a perennial in U.S. Department of Agriculture plant hardiness zones 9 through 11, growing well in partial shade.
+Dappled sunlight is best with the plants being able to tolerate full sun in the morning but requiring at least partial shade from the harsh afternoon sun.
 If it gets too much sun, its leaves may drop.
 If you're growing multiple plants, space them 18 to 24 inches apart.
 Foxtail fern can tolerate temperatures as low as 20 degrees Fahrenheit.

 Foxtail fern tolerates a range of soil types, as long as it is well-draining.
-Water regularly and deeply, allowing the soil to dry out somewhat between waterings.
+Water regularly and deeply, allowing the soil to dry out slightly between waterings.
 Do not allow the soil to become flooded or waterlogged.
 Reduce watering in the winter, but do not allow the soil to become completely dry.
 Insufficient water may cause leaf drop.

-If there is no rainfall, water plants monthly.
+If there is no rainfall, water plants monthly during the winter months.
 To help prevent winter dehydration, mulch around the plant with 2 to 3 inches of organic mulch, such as shredded deciduous plant leaves or pine boughs.
-Remove mulch in the spring, after frosts have passed. (last ref)
+Remove the mulch in the spring, after the chance of frost has passed.